brandur/sorg/content/drafts/sequences-project.md

 when it felt like the online community was in a constant state of pushing the boundaries of what could be expected online, and was willing to work to do so.
-That meant learning technical skills -- HTML, CSS, system administration, Flash (not every idea was a good one), but also non-technical ones -- like how to string together more than a few hundred characters of prose to try and build a
+That meant learning technical skills -- HTML, CSS, basic system administration, Flash (not every idea was a good one), but also non-technical ones -- like how to string together more than a few hundred characters of prose to try and build a